Matthbo/Simple-Remote-Webserver/README.md

 # Simple-Remote-Webserver
 A simple app to create a webserver wherever on your pc.
+Also supports PHP.

 ## How to install
 ### NPM install